-Located in Westbrook Close, Andover, at the Appletree Centre and Dr Peter Centre in Romsey, Vyne Road in Basingstoke and Victoria Road in Aldershot, our well-being centres house a number of projects and services.
+Located in Westbrook Close, Andover, at the Appletree Centre and Dr Peter Centre in Romsey, Vyne Road in Basingstoke and Clockhouse Road in Farnborough, our well-being centres house a number of projects and services.
 They provide a base from which care and support to increase self-esteem, manage mental distress, and promote self-management is provided.
 We not only support people in their recovery from serious mental health problems but also provide advice and information and services to help prevent the onset of mental health conditions.
 All of our centres offer a relaxed and friendly atmosphere.
 The services we provide are personalised with individuals being supported to develop their own interests in the community.

 The carer support and dementia advice service provides advice, information, signposting and support.
 The service is for all carers over the age of 18 who care for an adult as well as people with dementia and memory problems.

 Counselling helps you to explore how you really feel about your life in the safety and confidence of the counselling relationship.
 Our counsellors are trained to deal with a variety of issues, including bereavement, depression, relationship issues, problems in the workplace, domestic violence, abuse, money worries and sleep problems.